stjude-dnb-binfcore/sc-epigenie/analyses/10x-multiome-vs-scRNAseq-scATAC-seq.md

-# 10x Genomics Multiome vs. matched scRNA-seq and scATAC-seq
+# 10x Genomics Multiome vs. 10x matched scRNA-seq and scATAC-seq

 The processing of 10x scATAC-seq with matched scRNA-seq versus the 10x multiomic pipeline (which combines both scRNA-seq and scATAC-seq in a single experiment) differs in how the data is generated, processed, and integrated.
 Both pipelines aim to analyze transcriptomic and epigenomic data at the single-cell level, but they have different workflows and considerations due to the way the data is handled.

-# Key Differences Between 10x scATAC + scRNA-seq with Matching vs. 10x Multiomic Pipeline
+# Key Differences

 ## 1. Experimental Setup

-### 10x scATAC + matched scRNA-seq
+### 10x matched scRNA-seq and scATAC-seq

 - In this setup, two separate experiments (or assays) are performed: one for scATAC-seq and one for scRNA-seq.
 - These are matched data because each cell in the scRNA-seq experiment is identified in the scATAC-seq experiment, usually by using the same cell barcode.
 This allows linking the RNA data to the chromatin accessibility data for the same cell.
 - Cells are processed in two distinct channels and the matching of barcodes (and cells) allows the integration of the data afterward.

-### 10x Multiomic Pipeline
+### 10x Genomics Multiome

 - The multiomic approach uses a single experiment where both scRNA-seq and scATAC-seq are captured from the same set of cells in a single run.
 It uses a combined protocol with unique barcodes for both RNA and ATAC-seq, enabling simultaneous profiling of both transcriptomic and epigenomic features.
 - A more integrated experimental design, where both the RNA and ATAC data are collected at the same time, meaning that both types of data share the exact same cell-level barcodes.